xinyiwu01/s22-rec03/TypeScript/README.md

-For Java please switch to the `Java` branch of this repository.

 # Testing Infrastructure in TypeScript and Jest

 This repository is set up for testing with _Jest_ (_ts-jest_ to be precise), automated through _npm_.